 The “MSCI Japan Empowering Women Index” is composed of leading companies within their Global Industry Classification Standard (GICS) sector groups in terms of promoting and maintaining gender diversity selected from the constituents of its parent index (the MSCI Japan IMI Top 700 Index, which inclu des the top 700 securities in terms of market capitalization) based on MSCI Gender Diversity Scores.
 This ESG index is adopted by GPIF (Government Pension Investment Fund).

-The Company has been selected as its constituent for four consecutive years since 2018.
+The Company has been selected as its constituent for five consecutive years since 2018.

 *The inclusion of J. Front Retailing Co., Ltd. in any MSCI index, and the use of MSCI logos, trademarks, service marks or Index names herein do not constitute a sponsorship, endorsement, or promotion of J. Front Retailing Co., Ltd. by MSCI or any of its affiliates.The MSCI indexes are the exclusive property of MSCI.
 MSCI and the MSCI index names and logos are trademarks or service marks of MSCI or its affiliates.